 Like younger children, teenagers seek praise and want to be thought of as good.
 One-on-one time is still important to them.
 “They love it if you dance around the room with them or engage in a conversation about their favourite singer,” says Professor Cluver.
 “They may not always show it, but they do.
 And, it's an effective way of building a relationship on their terms.”

 While setting expectations, “ask them to help make some of the rules,” suggests Professor Cluver.
 “Sit them down and try to agree on the household dos and don'ts.
-They can also help decide what the consequences for unacceptable behaviour will be.
+They can also help decide what the consequences of unacceptable behaviour will be.
 Being involved in the process helps them know that you understand they're becoming their own independent beings.”

 We all know the stress when we feel our child is being difficult.
 At moments like these, being present and stepping back is a simple and useful tactic.
 Hit the “pause button”, as Professor Cluver calls it.
 “Take five deep breaths, slowly and carefully and you'll notice you are able to respond in a calmer, more considered way.
 Parents across the world say that just taking that pause is enormously helpful.”